How To Become A Firefighter (Requirements, Duties & Skills)

 There are three main types of firefighters: career firefighters, volunteer firefighters, and wildland firefighters.

-• Career firefighters are full-time professionals who work for a fire department and receive a salary, benefits, and training.
-They are typically responsible for responding to a variety of emergency situations, including fires, medical emergencies, and hazardous material incidents.
+- Career firefighters are full-time professionals who work for a fire department and receive a salary, benefits, and training.
+They are typically responsible for responding to various emergencies, including fires, medical emergencies, and hazardous material incidents.

-• Volunteer firefighters are individuals who provide their services to a fire department on a voluntary basis.
+- Volunteer firefighters are individuals who provide their services to a fire department voluntarily.
 While they do not receive a salary, they are typically provided with training and equipment and are often called upon to respond to emergencies in their local community.

-• Wildland firefighters are specialized firefighters who are trained to combat wildfires in rural and wilderness areas.
+- Wildland firefighters are specialized firefighters trained to combat wildfires in rural and wilderness areas.
 They work in some of the most challenging and dangerous conditions and often use specialized equipment, such as helicopters and bulldozers, to contain and extinguish fires in remote locations.

 How To Become a Firefighter?